 FICare is not a single entity or tangible practice.
 Many individuals and neonatal units will already have embraced the underlying principles of FICare.
-However for FICare to be wholeheartedly embedded within a service, it requires a culture change away from the traditional model of neonatal care.
+However, for FICare to be wholeheartedly embedded within a service it requires a culture change away from the traditional model of neonatal care.

-This paradigm shift in culture is often the most challenging aspect of introducing and maintaining FICare; everyone within the service, from the clinical leads and matrons to the housekeepers and porters, must be invested in recognising and respecting parents, as parents.
-This does not come from ticking boxes and investing in practical resources - it evolves from the FICare innovators supporting, educating and mentoring their team and leading by example.
-FICare at its fundamental base can be implemented for free, by a workforce invested in families as the essential core of their practice.
+This paradigm shift in culture is often the most challenging aspect of introducing and maintaining FICare; everyone within the service, from the clinical leads and matrons to the housekeepers and porters, must be invested in recognising and respecting families, as families.
+This does not come from ticking boxes and investing in practical resources - it evolves from the FICare innovators supporting, educating, and empowering their team, and leading by example.